raphamorim/nautilus.js/README.md

 });
 ```

-Or you can pass an array, now it will try to download the script once in order, falling back to the next one if fails, like this:
+Or you can pass an array, now it will try to download the script once in order, falling back to the next URL if fails, like this:

 ```js
 nautilus.config({